-Wenda has proven expertise in advocacy for policy reform and investment to enhance outcomes for those experiencing vulnerability or disadvantage.
-She has also been involved in the establishment of inter- governmental and multi-sector partnership agreements to deliver on major public policy reforms.
+Wenda has proven expertise in advocacy for policy those experiencing vulnerability or disadvantage. inter- governmental and multi-sector partnership agreements to deliver on major public policy reforms.

 Previous governance roles have included Chair of the Refugee and Asylum Seeker Reference Group, State Emergency Management Team, Panel Member - Bourke Street Mall Fund, Indigenous Reading Project, ACT Justice Reform Advisory Committee and the ACT One Canberra Reference Group.
 Wenda is a member of the Board's People and Culture Committee and the Quality and Safety Committee.